 - cooking animal products (meat and blood) thoroughly before eating

-- safe burial practises
+- safe burial practices

 - wearing protective gear such as gloves and other personal protective equipment (such as face protection and long-sleeved gowns) when dealing with infected patients

-- safe injection practises
+- safe injection practices

 - regular hand washing

 - sanitation and sterilization of the environment and instruments